Librarika/manual/docs/member-area.md

 ## My Bookings

-My bookings section list all of your currently active bookings along with ther due date and status.
+My bookings section list all of your currently active bookings along with their due date and status.

 To view your active bookings, please follow the below steps:

 * Please login to your library.
-* Click on `Member Area` section from the Main memu.
+* Click on `Member Area` section from the Main menu.

 	![Member area main menu](img/member-area-main-menu.png)